dr-fisk/simpleShell/README.md

 # simpleShell
 This is an implementation of the unix shell within the command line.
 This shell is capable of reading user input, and the input is then run through a state machine which handles which argument must be ran.
+The shell has piping and redirection using fork(), pipe(), and open().
+The shell has a built in cd and ls command.
+The ls is called 'sls' which displays the working directory along with the size of the files.
+To use the shell, simply run make, then run the executable, and use the shell to your heart's content!